SanjanPiya/AppRTC-iOS/README.md

 - Security Considerations http://webrtc-security.github.io/

 ##Done
+- 2016-11-25 - camera symbol switches camera of on
 - 2016-11-25 - disable zoom (for now)
 - 2016-11-25 - double touch for camera change (like periscope)
 - 2016-10-26 - handsfree speaker test switch with earpiece